Login Sign in

 Beagle dog looking up to owner laying on porch

 Dry heaving itself is not dangerous to your dog.
-Dry heaving is when an animal tries to vomit (heave) but nothing is produced.
+This behavior happens when an animal tries to vomit (heave) but nothing is produced.
 It may sound like a loud retch, a burp, or as if the animal can’t catch his breath.

-It looks like a dog is vomiting with abdominal effort—you can see a wave of muscle contraction that begins in the deep abdomen and progresses towards the stomach and diaphragm.
+Dry heaving looks like a dog is vomiting with abdominal effort.
+You can see a wave of muscle contraction that begins in the deep abdomen and progresses toward the stomach and diaphragm.

-It is more common in large, deep chested dogs including Great Danes, Rottweilers, and German Shepherds.
-Sometimes dogs may spit out foamy saliva when dry heaving but it is important to distinguish between that and true vomitus (expelled stomach contents).
-Dry heaving may occur as an episode, with multiple dry heaves that come on suddenly
+It’s more common in large, deep chested dogs like Great Danes, Rottweilers, and German Shepherds.
+Sometimes, dogs may spit out white, foamy saliva when they dry heave.
+But it’s important to distinguish between expelling saliva and true vomit.
+It may occur as an episode, with multiple dry heaves that come on suddenly.

-Dogs who are reported to dry heave frequently, constantly, or continually over time are more likely having a different kind of episode that is not true dry heaving.
-Dry heaving can be easily confused with vomiting, gagging, coughing, and reverse sneezing
+Dogs who dry heave frequently over time are more likely having a different kind of episode that is not true dry heaving.
+This concerning behavior can be easily confused with vomiting, gagging, coughing, reverse sneezing, or other kinds of strange noises

 Dog Dry Heaving Vs. Vomiting

-Vomiting and dry heaving look the same except that when dogs dry heave there is no material that comes out from their mouth.
+Vomiting and dry heaving look the same, except that dry heaving produces nothing out of the mouth.
 Even a small amount of stomach fluid is enough to consider it vomiting.
 Stomach fluid may be clear to bright yellow and be foamy or not.

 Dry Heaving Vs. Gagging

-When gagging, dogs show no abdominal effort.
-Instead the effort is in the chest.
-Gagging may produce a small amount of foamy saliva in addition to whatever was caught in your dog’s throat.
+When gagging, dogs show effort in the chest, not the abdomen.
+Gagging may produce a small amount of foamy saliva in addition to the material stuck in your dog’s throat.
 It might sound like your dog has a hairball.

 Dry Heaving Vs. Coughing in Dogs

 Coughing is also usually produced from a dog’s chest.
 However, abdominal effort may begin if the cough becomes severe.
 Dogs usually keep their head down when coughing.
-When dogs have coughing spells they may hack or have a dry retch, so it is important to pay attention to the whole episode to distinguish it from dry heaving.
+When dogs have coughing spells, they may hack or have a dry retch.
+It’s important to pay attention to the whole episode to distinguish it from dry heaving.

 Dog Dry Heaving Vs. Reverse Sneezing

 Reverse sneezing is more common in small dogs.
 It sounds like the dog is struggling to catch his breath and there may be snorts or wheezes mixed in.
 It gets its name because reverse sneezing sounds like a dog is trying to inhale a sneeze.
-Some people express their concern that their dog keeps gagging when it is in fact reverse sneezing.
+Some people confuse it with gagging.
 Reverse sneezing is usually associated with inhaled allergens or irritants such as pollen.

 Fortunately true dry heaving in dog is rare because it is a sign of a potentially very serious condition.